shams-nahid/My-Daily-AWS-Study/Other Services/20 AWS Trusted Advisor.md

   - Redshift Cluster (Check cluster configuration)
   - Exposed Access Keys (Check if the access keys become public)
   - EC2 Reserved Instance (Check if the instance will be expired in 30 days)
-  - Service limits (iaM service limit check)
+  - Service limits (IAM service limit check)